Bolton School Junior Girls

 - to develop a love of their language through the study of good literature

-Each class has ten lessons of English during the week covering literacy, grammar, spelling, reading and writing.
+Each class has ten lessons of English during the week covering oracy, grammar, spelling, reading, writing and handwriting.

 We encourage our pupils to: